-In this respect, we observe that the Universe plasma nature, both before the Hydrogen recombination and, for a part in 10^5 also in the later matter dominated era [5,6], has to be taken into account.
+In this respect, we observe that the Universe plasma nature, both before the Hydrogen recombination and, for a part in $10^5$ also in the later matter dominated era [5,6], has to be taken into account.

-At the recombination the Universe Debye length is of the order of 10 cm and therefore the implementation of a fluid theory, like General Relativistic Magneto-hydrodynamics is to be regarded as a valid and viable approach to treat the influence of the primordial magnetic field [7] on the evolution of perturbations [6].
-Nonetheless, the smallness of such magnetic field, as constrained by the Cosmic Microwave Background Radiation (CMBR) up to 10^{-9} G [8,9,10,11, 12,13,14], significantly limits the impact of the plasma nature of the cosmological fluid on the evolution of perturbations growth and it can be inferred that in the full non-linear regime, such anisotropy grows up to account for the formation of large scale filaments.
+At the recombination the Universe Debye length is of the order of 10 cm and therefore the implementation of a fluid theory, like general relativistic magneto-hydrodynamics is to be regarded as a valid and viable approach to treat the influence of the primordial magnetic field [7] on the evolution of perturbations [6].
+Nonetheless, the smallness of such magnetic field, as constrained by the Cosmic Microwave Background Radiation (CMBR) up to $10^{-9}$ G [8-14], significantly limits the impact of the plasma nature of the cosmological fluid on the evolution of perturbations.
+As shown in [6, 15], the presence of the magnetic field is able to trigger anisotropy in the linear perturbations growth and it can be inferred that in the full non-linear regime, such anisotropy grows up to account for the formation of large scale filaments.

 Apparently, a weak point in the perspective traced above consists of the small plasma component surviving when the Hydrogen recombines and in the observation that the most relevant cosmological scales enter the non-linear regime in such a neutral Universe.
-Instead, it can be surprisingly demonstrated [5, 6, 15] that the coupling between the neutral and ionized matter is very strong at spatial scale of cosmological interest (for overdensities of mass greater than 106 solar masses, the Ambipolar Reynold number is much greater than unity for redshift 10 < z < 1000).
+Instead, it can be surprisingly demonstrated [5, 6, 15] that the coupling between the neutral and ionized matter is very strong at spatial scale of cosmological interest (for overdensities of mass greater than 10 solar masses, the Ambipolar Reynold number is much greater than unity for redshift 10 < z < 1000).
 Thus, the dynamical features, for instance anisotropy, that we recover for the plasma component clearly concern the Universe baryonic component too.
 This statement is not affected by the presence of dark matter gravitational skeleton in formation, simply because the radiation pressure prevents, up to $z \sim 100$ the real fall down of the baryonic fluid into the gravitational well.
-In fact, the large photon to baryon ratio, about 10^9 (also constant during the Universe evolution), maintains active a strong Thomson scattering process, even after the hydrogen is recombined into atoms [16, 17, 18, 5, 6].
+In fact, the large photon to baryon ratio, about $10^9$ (also constant during the Universe evolution), maintains active a strong Thomson scattering process, even after the hydrogen is recombined into atoms [5,6,16-18].

-^ae-mail: federico.digioia@uniroma1.it
+&lt;sup>a e-mail: federico.digioia@uniroma1.it

-^be-mail: giovanni.montani@enea.it
+&lt;sup>be-mail: giovanni.montani@enea.it